-Do not operate this machine unless the operator's manual has been read carefully, and you have been qualified by supervised training and instruction.
+Do not operate this machine unless you have read the operator's manual carefully and you have been qualified by supervised training and instruction.

-Operator should be familiar with the job site and surroundings before operating.
+Familiarize yourself with the job site and your surroundings before operating.
 Try all controls and machine functions with the machine in an open area before starting to work.

-Know and observe all safety rules that may apply to every work situation and work site.
+Know and observe all safety rules that may apply to your work situation and your work site.

-TX03679,00016FA -19-03JAN07-1/1
+TX03679,00016FA -19-30OCT00-1/1